Painting on Location

 Heavenly Hana Inn

-BLACK OIL is made of purified raw linseed oil cooked with red lead and adding mastic.
+BLACK OIL IS MADE of purified raw linseed oil cooked with orange litharge and added mastic.

-In this test I used 6 times more litharge red lead.
+In this test I used 5 times more litharge red lead (20gr).
 I'm testing for drying time and gloss.

-I think it's best to apply a thin layer of Maroger first.
+I am going to apply a thin layer of Maroger first.
 It's dark but seemed to lighten while still wet.
 Mix the gel in a media cup with enough turpentine to make it fluid, so it can be used to thin the tube paint into a painting consistency.
 Photos and instructions to make Maroger medium.

 It painted with the smoothness of wax without the loss of gloss.
 Really nice stuff!